SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Homework.md

 Implement "Delete a Book" functionality.
 Each book should have a "Delete" button.
 Clicking on it should delete the book at the server side with an **AJAX request**.

-This is how the web page will look like when initialized for the first time.
+Here is how the web page will look like when initialized for the first time.

 [image assetsSrc="Remote-Databases(15).png" /]